I3ck/rust-3d/README.md

 Notes
 -----
 `rust-3d` is still in really early stages, there might come breaking changes with each update.
 The test coverage is far from perfect, so you might find some bugs (please report them).
+Compiling with `stable`.

 Tour